Things to Know

 - The list of preferred tracks you submit to the Match is called a Rank Order List.

-- You must log in to the online NMS Match System to enter and certify your Rank Order List by the Rank Order List deadline, 11:59 p.m.
-ET on April 13, 2018.
+- You must log into the online NMS Match System to enter and certify your Rank Order List by the Rank Order List deadline, 11:59 p.m.
+Eastern Time on April 11, 2023.

 - If you do not intend to submit a Rank Order List for the Match, you must withdraw from the Match using the NMS Match System.

 Each program offers one or more tracks in the Match.
-A track refers to a type of position or stream of training at a program (e.g., positions offered at different locations, or positions with different financial support, may be offered as separate tracks).
+A track refers to a type of position or stream of training at a program (e.g., positions with different financial support, or positions offered at different locations, may be offered as separate tracks).
 You must rank, and are matched to, a specific track offered by a program.

-The Match Algorithm is designed such that it cannot be gamed or manipulated.
+The Matching Algorithm is designed such that it cannot be gamed or manipulated.

 The only strategy is to rank your choices in order of your true preferences, without considering how you expect to be ranked by any track.